•

 History

 The Journal of Response to Writing (JRW) was founded in 2014 by Dana Ferris, Norm Evans, James Hartshorn, and Grant Eckstein.
 For several years, members of the founding team had pondered the need for additional scholarly venues for research about writing and response practices.
 Following further discussion and investigations of the importance of such a venture, the team decided to launch the very journal they felt was needed, and Dana agreed to serve as the founding editor.
 Thanks to her guidance and support from Brigham Young University, the journal emerged as a premier outlet for writing response research internationally.
-Dana stepped back into her role on the editorial board in 2017 with Grant Eckstein and Betsy Gilliland serving as co-editors-in-chief; Katherine Daily O'Meara replaced Grant as co-editor in 2020.
+Dana stepped back into her role on the editorial board in 2017 with Grant Eckstein and Betsy Gilliland serving as co-editors-in-chief; Katherine Daily O'Meara replaced Grant as co-editor in 2020 and stepped down in 2025, with Lucie Moussu accepting the role of co-editor.
 JRW’s purpose from the beginning has been to increase dissemination of research involving writing response within first, second, and foreign language writing.

 Support